tilap/expo-minimal-boilerplate/README.md

 # React native boilerplate with Expo

-A bare boilerplate for expo.
+A bare minimal boilerplate for expo app.

 - app initialization and assets loader
 - basic navigation and screens so user can set his preferences for localization, theme and dark mode